 Not only does the stitch definition with this yarn look great, but it is made with 100% wool which will absolutely get those legs warm in the colder months.
 Plus, you can easily make a pair of these crochet leg warmers with only one skein and there’s enough left over to make them even slouchier.
 There’s no such thing as too much slouch!

-Even if you’re a complete beginner, you should be able to come away from these two tutorials understanding how to make a pair of these slouchy crochet leg warmers!
+Even if you’re a complete beginner, you should be able to make a pair of these slouchy crochet leg warmers!

 Resizing Your Slouchy Crochet Leg Warmers